the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-how-to-use.md

 - A predictive model that aims to use machine learning to predict human traits from their genetic mutations.

-- A digital humanities project that uses web-scraping and natural language processing to analyse text of political speeches.
+- A digital humanities project that uses web-scraping and natural language processing to analyse the text of political speeches.

 - An NHS data-linkage project to create a new database for researchers to use.

 - A modelling project that aims to improve whole-cell models of a bacteria.

-Labelling these projects was part of various workshops and are not recorded or shared publicly.
+Labelling these projects was part of various workshops and is not recorded or shared publicly.

 - **When should I apply Data Hazards in my work?**